Expert Advice for Home Improvement & DIY Repair

 The exceptions to this are a switch box wired with two hot wires only, as in a switch loop, and a switch-controlled light fixture at the end of a circuit.
 In these cases, select a power source and extend the circuit from it.

-Adding a new circuit
+Adding a New Circuit

-Adding a subpanel
+Adding a Subpanel

-The last, and most complicated, solution to updating your home wiring is to add a subpanel.
-Subpanels are routing stations connected to your main breaker box that are wired from a two-pole breaker.
 The number of subpanels you can have is unlimited as long as your load does not exceed your service rating.
-By placing subpanels at areas of high usage, you will be routing your branch circuits from the subpanels rather than routing all the circuit runs from the service-entrance panel.
+By placing subpanels in areas of high usage, you will be routing your branch circuits from the subpanels rather than routing all the circuit runs from the service-entrance panel.
 This method means shorter, more direct runs, saving both time and money.

 There is one more option when your current wiring system cannot accommodate your proposed additions: upgrading the service-entrance equipment.